 "So she's eight months behind on the mortgage, from the way I hear it.
 Seems a damn shame, especially considering how much money your brothers have been making.
 This is your opportunity to make that right."

 I cringe.
 "I can't.
 Julio would freak out if something like that came back to him.
 You don't know how he gets.
-He may of kicked me out of the house, but that doesn't mean he wouldn't still take it upon himself to beat my ass."
+He may've kicked me out of the house, but that doesn't mean he wouldn't still take it upon himself to beat my ass."

 I bite my lip.
 "What makes you think he'll go for it anyway?"